hairlesshobo/jack-tools/md/jack-scope.md

 delay set using `/embed`.
 The delayed sample is on the x-axis.
 The interpolation increment is set using `/incr`, increment values less than one result in increasingly continuous trace paths.

+In hline the data block is resampled to the window size and each sample is is drawn as a greyscale horizontal line.
+If the sample rate is 48000, the block size is 2400, the window size is 800 and the image delay is 40 then each frame is a consecutive drawing of 1/25 of a second of the input signal.

+    jack-scope -m hline -n 1 -b 2400 -w 800 -d 40 -p jack-play-7118:out_%d

 jack-scope can store the animation as a sequence of uncompressed ppm(5) image files.
 To request this use the *-f* option with the